hikchoi/cerebrarium/vault/projects.archived.learn-vim.md

     - not liking it so far.
 - Motions are cool but half of them don't work in emulation.
 - This may need a LOT of fiddling with keybindings in vscode and I'm not up for that right now.

+**2021-06-14 13:39**
+- I have been using vim for a while for my daily programming and text editing tasks and I am quite comfortable with the basics.
+- Learning VIM from now on will be an ongoing effort to improve my workflow using vim.